Govind-Patwal/My_Testing_Corner_at_GitHub/MissionDataJobStart.md

+# North Star
+- Don't take anything for granted
+- A small plan, executed strongly (0% Stress, and 100% focus on inputs) is better than A Grand plan, executed weakly
+---
-# Mission Data Job Start
+## Mission Data Job Start
 ### Target (Initial) - Job in 24 Wks (by June 17, 2021)
 ### Target (Revision 1) - Job in 32 Wks (by Aug 17, 2021)